Solo-FL/SOLO-Motor-Controllers-DLL/README.rst

 *******

 Communication DLL for SOLO Motor Controllers More information about it on `the SOLO website <https://www.solomotorcontrollers.com/>`_.
-The DLL is C/C++ based and 32bit or 64bit
+The DLL is C++ based and 32bit or 64bit

 Directories
 =======